Definitions for Awards and Scholarships

 How will my award be distributed to me?

 Any funds awarded are applied to any outstanding tuition on your student account.
-The balance (if any) will be provided in the form of a cheque.
-An email will be sent with directions pertaining to cheque distribution.
+The balance (if any) will be provided in the form of an etransfer.

 When are the awards disbursed?

-Majority of awards are disbursed in the winter semester.
-However some awards are disbursed in the fall, and very few awards in the spring.
-Awards adjudication time for each award varies, you will receive an email to your GBC email when/if you are awarded.
+The majority of awards are disbursed in the winter semester.
+However, some awards are disbursed in the fall and very few awards in the spring.
+Awards adjudication time for each award varies.
+If you are a successful recipient of any awards, they will be applied to your student account.
+You can track the status of your application on Stu-View.

 Do I have to reapply for financial aid every year?